 There are a few specific requirements that must be met before the LCGE can be claimed on the sale of an incorporated business.
-More details can be found here.
+More details are found here.

 A corporation is a separate entity to the business owner.
 The corporation has the same rights and obligations under Canadian law as a natural person.
 This means it can acquire assets, obtain a loan, and enter into contracts.

 So, the corporation continues to exist even if the business owner passes away.
-If that were to happen, ownership of the business be transferred to the shareholder’s heirs.
+If that were to happen, ownership of the business would transfer to the shareholder’s heirs.
 This is not the case for partnerships or sole proprietorships, which cease to exist on the death of their owners.

-This stability allows you and the corporation to plan over a longer term.
+This stability allows you and the corporation to plan over a longer-term.
 It provides more flexibility when transferring assets to others.
 If you’re planning on building a lasting business to pass onto the next generation, then a corporate structure maybe your best option.

-When making the decision to incorporate, the advantages need to be weighed against a list of disadvantages which we’ll discuss next.
+When deciding if to incorporate, you need to weigh the advantages against a list of disadvantages, which we’ll discuss next.

-We’ll again list a brief overview of the disadvantages and then go into more detail for each.
+We’ll begin with a brief overview of the disadvantages and then go into more detail for each.